mrdk/mind/doc/words.rst

 Tags
 ----

- - immediate
+immediate

-    The word is always executed, even during compilation It has the "immediate" flag set in its header.
+    The word is always executed, even during compilation.
+It has the "immediate" flag set in its header.

 Kernel words
 ============